gabdub/ta-tweaks/README.md

 Each toolbar can be used as you wish but the default implementation is as follows:
 * #0: The horizontal top toolbar is used to show buttons and tabs
-* #1: The vertical left toolbar is used to show buttons
+* #1: The vertical left toolbar is used to show buttons or lists
 * #2: The horizontal bottom toolbar is used as a status bar replacement
 * #3: The vertical right (external) toolbar is used as a configuration panel
 * #4: The vertical right (internal) toolbar is used to show the MINIMAP